trevismd/permutations-stats/README.md

 Brunner Munzel [1], Mann Whitney Wilcoxon [2, 3] and Friedman [4] tests are
 implemented.

-Exact testing (all permutations) and approximate method (simulation) are available.
+Exact tests (all combinations) and approximate method (simulation) are available.

-Functions for bootstrapping-based confidence intervals calculations for mean, median and std are also implemented (not documented yet).
+Functions for bootstrapping-based confidence intervals calculations for mean, median and standard deviation are also implemented (not documented yet).

 ## Why this package ?
 This work aims to provide fast permutation-based statistical tests in Python.
 Some tests are not available publicly in an exact mode (computing all possible permutations) or with simulations.
-So if certain assumptions cannot be made about the data (such as normality or a sufficiently large sample), the existing implementations shouldn't be used.
+If certain assumptions cannot be made about the data (such as normality) or if the sample is not large enough, the existing implementations should not be used.
-For example, the Brunner Munzel [1] test is implemented in scipy but not with an exact calculation.
-The statistic can be used with the public API but it can take some time ran thousands of times (the p-value is also calculated for each iteration).
+For example, the Brunner Munzel [1] test is implemented in `scipy` but not with an exact calculation.
+The statistic can be used with the public API but it can take some time if ran several thousands of times (e.g. the p-value is also calculated for each iteration).

-This packages reimplements the looping of permutations and statistical tests with numba.
-With numba a few seconds are required to compile on the fly.
+This packages reimplements the looping of permutations and statistical tests with `numba`.
+A few seconds are required to compile on the fly for the first function call.
-Then, acceleration is critical as shown in this output from tests comparing the Brunner Munzel statistic calculation with scipy:
+Then, acceleration is critical as shown in this output from tests comparing the Brunner Munzel statistic calculation with `scipy`:

 ```
 tests/stat_tests.py